KelvenH/Guitar-Vault/README.md

 The site buttons use the Bootstrap classes to determine sizing.
 Custom classes were applied to apply the colors, including hover states.

-An example of the primary button css stlying is;
+An example of the primary button css styling is;

 ```
     .btn-gold-outline {